 A little plug for my own game.
 This is a simple set-collection auction game with a Frankenstein theme.
 It fits in well with the other games on the list: easy to learn, quick to play, lots of replayability.

 Of course, I may be biased, since I designed it.
-This game is published by Reiver Games.
+This game was published by Reiver Games.

 |Jungle Speed: Ages 8+, 3 to 8 players|